att/netarbiter/sds/openstack-helm-ceph-resiliency-test/host-failure.rst

 Case: A K8s worker node (where ceph mgr is running) is deleted
 ==============================================================
 This is to test a scenario when a worker node is deleted from a k8s cluster.
-Here the k8s cluster have 4 nodes and we are removing one node where Ceph manager is running (voyager4).
+Here the k8s cluster has 4 nodes and we are removing one node where Ceph manager is running (voyager4).

 .. code-block::